Skip to content

 • 0 Comments

-Jess Walter Revisits the Echoes of Ruby Ridge in His New Novel, "So Far Gone"
+Jess Walter Revisits the Scars of Ruby Ridge in New Novel and Updated Nonfiction.

-Thirty years ago, in the summer of 1992, acclaimed novelist Jess Walter, then a staff writer for The Spokesman-Review in Spokane, Washington, found himself at the epicenter of a national…
+Thirty years ago, in the summer of 1992, journalist Jess Walter, then a staff writer for The Spokesman-Review in Spokane, Washington, found himself at the epicenter of a national firestorm.…

 Continue reading